 Then resume the agent with the now-stable test.

-Current code: [paste full file]
+Current code: [paste the full file, not a diff]

 Failing test/error: [paste verbatim]

-Constraints: don't touch tests, only edit src/X.ts.
+Constraints: don't touch tests; only edit src/X.ts.

 Step 5: Set iteration caps